Heroin & Pregnancy: Effects of Heroin Use During Pregnancy

 - Intrauterine passage of meconium.

-Can a Baby be Born Addicted to Heroin?
+Can a Baby Be Born Addicted to Heroin?

 Neonatal opioid withdrawal syndrome (NOWS) can occur when a mother uses heroin during pregnancy and the heroin is passed through the placenta into the fetus, resulting in both the mother and unborn baby developing physiological opioid dependence.

-Medical Management of Neonatal Opioid Withdrawal
+Medical Management of Neonatal Opioid Withdrawal Syndrome

 - Swaddling.